faranalytics/dialog/README.md

 Dialog favors simplicity and accessibility over feature richness.
 Its architecture should meet all the requirements of a typical VoIP-Agent application where many users interact with a set of Agents.
 Although Dialog doesn't presently support concepts like "rooms", the simplicity and extensibility of its architecture should lend to even more advanced implementations.

+An important characteristic of Dialog participants is they exhibit isolated state — modules exchange objects but never share references.
+For example, a VoIP participant may emit an `Metadata` object that contains information about a given incoming call that is consumed by other participants; however,

 ### Concepts

 #### Participant